 As a teacher, I try to move students away from ideology.
 Any writer or thinker, whether mainstream or on the margins, should be studied if they can rise above the specificity of their experience and speak to the universal, human condition.
 And not just speak to that condition but transport us beyond it to greater heights.
 Of course, you have to believe such universality exists.
 And that such heights exist.
 I do.
 Otherwise, we’re just balls smashing into one another in a giant pinball machine.
 I suppose some people like that idea.

 As a learner, I am not concerned as much with Robert Bellah the man as his ability to help me understand the Cultural Revolution, for instance.
 Since I am not Chinese, I am forced to imagine what the social and political conditions were like for people living back then.
 And imagination is exactly what needs to be stirred in the classroom.
 Let’s see if they come up with a standardized test for that.

-Feature image by Nathan Dumlao on Unsplash.
-Redheaded woman by keli Santos from Pexels.
-Clover by Djalma Paiva Armelin from Pexels.
+Image credits: feature by Keli Santos from Pexels; freckled boy by Nathan Dumlao on Unsplash; four leaf clover by Djalma Paiva Armelin from Pexels.
 Want more?
 Go to Robert Brancatelli.
 The Brancatelli Blog is a proud member of The Free Media Alliance.
-Happy birthday to Keith Strunk, who should be in a limerick.